-Quality of Supply data including "Mean days to rectify/replace public lighting assets" and "Volume of Customer Complaints" was extracted from a predefined query developed for the purpose of extracting this and similar data in a controlled and consistent manner (established by Endeavour energy's IT department) using the organisation's COGNOS 10 program.
-COGNOS 10 extracts this data from Ellipse (the organisations asset management database).
+Quality of Supply data including "Mean days to rectify/replace public lighting assets" and "Volume of Customer Complaints" was extracted from the ESRI streetlighting system by the Business & Geospatial Data Analyst.

-"Volume of GSL Breaches" data obtained from Endeavour Energy's Quality Improvement section who maintains a report of each GSL Breach which is stored in the organisation's Content Server for control and security.
+"Volume of GSL Breaches" data obtained from the CX Project Coordinator from Customer Service Branch who maintains a report of each GSL Breach which is stored in the organisation's Content Server for control and security.
 Total GSL breaches are based on all customer complaints.
 "GSL payments" data is based on "Qualified Volume of GSL Breaches" multiplied by \$25.00.